Cockayne syndrome

 • Primary care provider |

 Treatment is limited to symptom management and supportive care.
 It is critical that the family be informed about the critical nature of this illness as soon as the family is able to absorb the diagnosis.
 The global perspective of care should be palliative-oriented, even if death is not imminent.
-Quality-of-life issues are important to discuss, specifically whether to institute invasive therapy, such as a tracheostomy, before major clinical changes occur.
+Quality-of-life issues are important to discuss, specifically whether to institute invasive therapy, such as a gastrostomy tube, or tracheostomy before major clinical changes occur.

 Consultations with a gastroenterologist and nutrition therapy early in the disease course are necessary to address feeding and nutritional issues and to assess and manage liver dysfunction.
 Surgical placement of a gastric feeding tube, when oral feeding becomes impaired, can maintain nutritional status or prevent aspiration of oral feedings.
 However, given the ultimate course of the illness, some families may wish to forego the placement of a feeding tube.

 Attempts should be made to control the seizures as best as possible.
 However, refractory epilepsy, especially epilepsia partialis continua, may be impossible to control with any treatment, and the side effects of treatment may outweigh any clinical benefit.
-Epilepsia partialis continua may be confused with movement disorder as it may not correlate with EEG changes, and epilepsia partialis continua may also warrant imaging as it can indicate a new stroke-like lesion.
-There is no evidence that newer anticonvulsants, such as felbamate, lamotrigine, topiramate, oxcarbazepine, or levetiracetam, offer a better therapeutic benefit over the older medications (phenobarbital, phenytoin, carbamazepine, primidone); however, the newer medications tend to be less sedating, may require less processing by the liver, and may have fewer drug-drug interactions.
-Valproic acid and sodium divalproate should be avoided (06; 92; 19).
-Because other anticonvulsants have also been implicated in accelerating liver deterioration, it is reasonable to monitor liver transaminase levels every 2 to 4 weeks after introducing any new medications.
+Epilepsia partialis continua may be confused with movement disorders as it may not correlate with EEG changes, and epilepsia partialis continua may also warrant imaging as it can indicate a new cortical focal lesion.
+There is no evidence that newer antiseizure medications, such as lamotrigine, topiramate, oxcarbazepine, or levetiracetam, offer a better therapeutic benefit over the older medications (phenobarbital, phenytoin, carbamazepine, primidone, felbamate); however, the newer medications tend to be less sedating, may require less processing by the liver, and may have fewer drug-drug interactions.
+Valproic acid and sodium divalproate should be avoided (05; 82; 15).
+Because other antiseizure medications have also been implicated in accelerating liver deterioration, it is reasonable to monitor liver transaminase levels every 2 to 4 weeks after introducing any new medications.

 Movement disorders are common.
 Some, such as chorea and athetosis, may cause pain or psychological stress.
 Muscle relaxants and pain medications, including narcotics, would be advised in this circumstance.
 Some movement disorders can be treated with dopaminergic medication, such as levodopa-carbidopa or tetrabenazine.
 Therefore, a trial of either of these medications can be considered, if medically indicated.

-Visual loss is common in Alpers-Huttenlocher syndrome and is usually attributable to the destruction of the calcarine cortex.
+Visual loss is common in POLG-RMD and is usually attributable to the destruction of the calcarine cortex.
 This occurs at variable states of the illness.
 There is no specific therapy available.

-There are no guidelines available to suggest the best frequency for monitoring common laboratory values, and there is no one biomarker for diagnosis, prognosis, or management of POLG-related disorders.
+There are no guidelines available to suggest the best frequency for monitoring common laboratory values, and there is no one biomarker for diagnosis, prognosis, or management of POLG-related mitochondrial disorders.
 Testing should be guided by clinical features, and the proposed schedule should be modified if the clinical course is stable.
 Blood counts, electrolytes, and liver enzymes are reasonable to check every few months.
-Once there is an elevation in liver enzymes, it is reasonable to begin monitoring liver function (preprandial serum glucose concentration), ammonium, albumin, bilirubin (free and conjugated), cholesterol, and prothrombin time/INR every few months.
+Once there is an elevation in liver enzymes, it is reasonable to begin monitoring liver function (preprandial serum glucose concentration), ammonia, GGTP, albumin, bilirubin (free and conjugated), cholesterol, and prothrombin time/INR every few months.
 There is no clear evidence that either lactic acid or plasma amino acids assist in management, but some clinicians find value in these tests.
-Because of the potential for liver disease, it is reasonable to monitor the plasma concentration of free and total carnitine occasionally, even in those on levocarnitine supplementation.
 Other testing should be performed as clinically necessary, such as liver ultrasound, EEG, brainstem auditory evoked potential, swallowing evaluation, polysomnography, and pulmonary function tests.
 However, because subclinical hypoventilation is common, it is reasonable to obtain a baseline polysomnogram and repeat this test every year or so or if clinical suspicion arises.
 Finally, subclinical seizures can mimic an encephalopathic state, so any acute change in sensorium, if lasting more than a few hours, should be evaluated with an EEG or a continuous EEG, if available.
 There seems to be little value in using brain MRI or head CT results to monitor the progression of the disease.

-Due to the physiological and hormonal changes associated with pregnancy, women can be at higher risk of decompensation or worsening of symptoms and, therefore, increased pregnancy-associated complications (80).
+Due to the physiological and hormonal changes associated with pregnancy, women can be at higher risk of decompensation or worsening of symptoms and, therefore, increased pregnancy-associated complications (70).
 Although early onset disease is equal between girls and boys, the second peak during adolescence is more common in females.
-A study of 155 patients with POLG from seven European countries included 14 pregnant women, 10 (71%) of whom experienced either disease onset or worsening of symptoms during pregnancy (43).
-A 21-year-old with no prior symptoms developed NORSE (new-onset refractory status epilepticus) at 18 weeks gestation and was later discovered to have POLG (61).
+A study of 155 patients with POLG from seven European countries included 14 pregnant women, 10 (71%) of whom experienced either disease onset or worsening of symptoms during pregnancy (37).
+A 21-year-old with no prior symptoms developed NORSE (new-onset refractory status epilepticus) at 18 weeks gestation and was later discovered to have POLG (53).
+Hikmat and colleagues also reported on the impact of hormones in females with POLG, including worsening of symptoms during pregnancy (37).
+There have been anecdotal reports of some teenage females going into status epilepticus for the first time without any other symptoms shortly after starting an estrogen-containing oral contraceptive pill.
+If the diagnosis is already known, avoiding estrogen and using progesterone only or another form of birth control or nonhormonal treatment of symptoms may be warranted.

-There are no specific data available on anesthetic considerations in Alpers-Huttenlocher syndrome, although the subject of anesthetic concerns in mitochondrial disease has been reviewed in one publication (76).
+There are no specific data available on anesthetic considerations in POLG-RMD, although the subject of anesthetic concerns in mitochondrial disease has been reviewed in one publication (67).

-Anesthesia protocols for primary mitochondrial disease have been published and utilized by several groups, including the Mitochondrial Medical Society (80) and Wellcome Trust Centre for Mitochondrial Research, with Newcastle-upon-Tyne Mitochondrial Disease guidelines available at https://www.newcastle-mitochondria.com/wp-content/uploads/2016/03/Anaesthesia-Peri-Operative-Care-Guidelines.pdf.
+Anesthesia protocols for primary mitochondrial disease have been published and utilized by several groups, including the Mitochondrial Medical Society (70) and Wellcome Trust Centre for Mitochondrial Research.

 All contributors' financial relationships have been reviewed and mitigated to ensure that this and every other article is free from commercial bias.